-AGGRESSOR/ PERPETRATOR: A school staff member or student who engages, either individually, or as part of a group, in bullying, cyber-bullying or retaliation.
+AGGRESSOR/ PERPETRATOR: A student who engages, either individually, or as part of a group, in bullying, cyber-bullying or retaliation.

-LOCAL LAW ENFORCEMENT AGENCY: local police department
+LOCAL LAW ENFORCEMENT AGENCY:

-PRINCIPAL: The administrative leader of a Masconomet Regional public school or his/her designee for the purposes of investigating and responding to reports of bullying, cyber-bullying or retaliation.
+local police department PRINCIPAL: The administrative leader of a Masconomet Regional public school or his/her designee for the purposes of investigating and responding to reports of bullying, cyber-bullying or retaliation.
 RETALIATION: Intimidation, reprisal, or harassment directed against a person who reports bullying, provides information during an investigation of bullying, or witnesses or has reliable information about bullying.